McTavishLab/physcraper/docs/mds/Tutorial.md

 The tips in these trees are mapped a unified taxonomy, which makes these data searchable in a phylogenetically explicit way.
 This is a great place to start of finding existing estimates of phylogenetic relationships, and assessing regions of the tree of life which are lacking available phylogenetic estimates.
-There is a lot of sequence data that has been generated, but has never been incorporated into any phylogenetic estimates.
+There is a lot of sequence data available that has never been incorporated into any phylogenetic estimates.

 ### Find a study with your taxon of interest

 For this example we'll use find a tree that is already in the OpenTree of Life database.
+(More search information at [Finding Data](https://physcraper.readthedocs.io/en/latest/find_trees.html).
 Search on OpenTree of life using your taxon of interest, e.g. 'Malvaceae'

     $ find_trees.py --taxon_name "Malvaceae"